Overview of Maine Colleges & Schools

-There are eight public 4-year state universities and colleges in Maine.
+There are zero public 4-year state universities and colleges in Maine.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Maine.

 Private Universities & Colleges

-In Maine there are twelve accredited private four-year colleges.
+In Maine there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Maine.

 Liberal Arts Colleges

-Maine has five accredited liberal arts colleges.
+Maine has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Maine.